juninhogpe/juninhogpe/README.md

 -->
 My name is Edson dos Santos Júnior, I'm from Guaxupé / MG, Brazil and I work with web development since 2001.
 Currently I work at Unimed Guaxupé and I'm the Information Technology Coordinator.

-I work with technologies with HTML, CSS, Bootstrap, PHP, MySQL and JS and I'm studying React.
+I work with technologies with HTML, CSS, Bootstrap, PHP, MySQL, SQL Server and JS and I'm studying React.

 <br />